neulab/explainaboard_web/README.md

         via a proxy.
       - Any code not in `impl` is generated.
 If you want to modify the generated code, you need to modify the mustache templates.
-   2. For details of the backend, please refer to `README.md` under `backend/`.
+   2. For details of the backend, please refer to [backend/README.md](backend/README.md).

 ## Project Structure